samschott/desktop-notifier/docs/background/platform_support.rst

 When an implementation or a platform supports only a limited number of buttons, any additional buttons specified in the notification request will be silently ignored.

+Reply field
+***********

+Reply fields are supported on macOS and iOS.
+If ``reply_field`` is set to True, a "Reply" button and text input field will be show.
+The button will always placed first, before any other buttons.
+The placeholder and button text are currently not customisable, even when allowed by the native platform APIs.

 Attachments
 ***********